Starting Your Garden Seeds Indoors

 After a long winter there’s nothing more hopeful than pushing seeds into fresh potting mix.

-For many years I have been starting my seeds indoors under lights before transitioning them to an outdoor unheated hoophouse.
+For many years I’ve started my seeds indoors, under lights, before transitioning them to an outdoor unheated hoophouse or directly outside.

-I’ll start by outlining what you’ll need to get started:
+I’ll start by outlining what you do need to get started:

 Pots and Domes